Big datasets. Small moments.

 Hi.
 I'm Nikki Inglis.
 I've called Steamboat Springs home since 2009.
 You may know me from my days as a reporter at the Steamboat Pilot & Today, where I went by my pen name, Nicole.

-I have a master's in environmental science from Cal State Monterey Bay, and am currently a PhD candidate in geospatial analytics at North Carolina State University.
+I have a master's in environmental science from Cal State Monterey Bay, and a PhD in geospatial analytics from North Carolina State University.
 The Yampa Valley will always be my soul home, but I'm not always physically there.
 In my spare time - which doesn't exist, this is me just procrastinating - I started tinkering with the datasets from my coursework and research and zooming in on Steamboat.
 I found it strangely relaxing.
 Soon I found I had folders and folders of code, visualizations and satellite imagery and nowhere to share it that made sense.
 This blog is a way for me to stay connected to my hometown, no matter where my path takes me.

 I'm no expert.